willfindlay/adaptivesec-F2020/journal/06-oct-1st.md

 ## Diversity-Based Traffic Management for Mitigating DoS

+Seems like this paper first introduces the concept of (p,n)-grams used later in NetADHICT.
+While I have had a chance to read the NetADHICT paper before, I've never looked at this one.
+It's interesting to see a bit of early context on what the authors were thinking before NetADHICT.

+Something that caught my eye early on in the paper was the notion of flash crowds of traffic potentially appearing legitimate when in fact they were originated maliciously.
+The truth of this statement is obvious, but it seems to be something that most of the anomaly detection methods have completely missed.
+Rather than classifying legitimate vs illegitimate, a better approach might be a finer-grained classification based on a variety of attributes.
+That seems to be what is being suggested here.

 ## NetADHICT

 After reading the NetADHICT paper again, I noticed striking similarities between